GoogleCloudPlatform/solutions-modern-cicd-anthos/docs/index.md

 ## Adding a new application (using CLI)

-The following instructions use a command line utility ([anthos-platform-cli](cli/) to onboard an application into the system.
+The following instructions to use a command line utility ([anthos-platform-cli](../cli/) to onboard an application into the system.

 1. Build the `anthos-platform-cli`.
 Take note the build process creates binaries for Mac OS, Linux and Windows, be sure to get the correct binary for the correct operating system.